SeoinBack/ML-HTVS-Li-SE/README.md

 # Explanations
 We have made available a collection of Jupyter Notebooks that were utilized in this project.
 These Notebooks can be easily followed in sequential order.
-The associated data has been uploaded and can be accessed in the “data” folder, and all the necessary modules used can be found in the “htvs_module” folder.
+The associated data has been uploaded and can be accessed in the “data” folder, and all the necessary modules can be found in the “htvs_module” folder.

 Please note that in the “03_5_h_clustering.ipynb” Notebook, only a partial dataset was used due to limitations on data upload.